Molino's description and foliated homogeneity: Examples and open problems

 \subsubsection{Strong quasi-analyticity of $\ol\HH$}

 This problem was proposed in \cite{AlvarezMoreira2016}.
 It is really unknown to the authors if the strong quasi-analyticity of $\ol\HH$ is needed in Theorem~\ref{mt: Molino}.
-If $\HH$ is a compactly generated equicontinuous strongly quasi-analytic pseudogroup, then $\ol\HH$ may not be strongly quasi-analytic (non-minimal counterexamples can be easily given).
-But the study of the strong quasi-analyticity of $\ol\HH$ when $\HH$ is minimal seems to be an interesting open problem.
+More precisely, assuming that $\HH$ is a minimal compactly generated equicontinuous strongly quasi-analytic pseudogroup, is $\ol\HH$ strongly quasi-analytic?
+If minimality is not assumed, then counterexamples can be easily given.
+But the minimal case seems to be an interesting open problem.
+Among the wild matchbox solenoids of \cite{HurderLukina-Wild} there might be counterexamples.